 Uses include – Applications that have higher wear from abrasion or general longevity requirement.

-- Polycarbonate is a semi-rigid glass, which offers superior clarity and comes in a variety of thickness’s and special coatings.
-Brands include Makrolon and Lexan.
+- Polycarbonate is a semi-rigid window material, which offers superior clarity and comes in a variety of thickness’s and special coatings.
+We use 40 mil Makrolon.

-Uses include – Boat dodger windows, Larger power boat fly bridge enclosures, fixed panel applications.
+Uses include – Boat dodger windows, larger power boat fly bridge enclosures and fixed panel applications.

 - Rinse thoroughly first to remove any salt deposit.